-- 38.1 The revenue budget and capital programme include specific funding to support climate change initiatives, including capital funding of £2.8m for initiatives to reduce the Council's own carbon footprint, and partnering with government, organisations and residents to reduce emissions across the Borough.
+33.1 The revenue budget and capital programme include specific funding to support climate change initiatives, including capital funding of £2.8m for initiatives to reduce the Council's own carbon footprint, and partnering with government, organisations and residents to reduce emissions across the Borough.
 This investment is critical to the commitment the Council made in 2019 for its operations and activities to be carbon neutral by 2030, and in supporting the wider aspiration for the Borough to also become carbon neutral.
-It directly links to the priority that 'our natural environment is protected and the Council has a leading role in addressing the climate emergency', and builds on previous investment that has enabled the Council to reduce its emissions to date by 57% compared to the 2018/19 baseline. - 38.2 Many of the actions in the Council's climate change action plan that will be funded by this investment have considerable co-benefits, for example by supporting the delivery of the Council's cost of living strategy.
+It directly links to the priority that 'our natural environment is protected and the Council has a leading role in addressing the climate emergency', and builds on previous investment that has enabled the Council to reduce its emissions to date by 57% compared to the 2018/19 baseline.

+33.2 Many of the actions in the Council's climate change action plan that will be funded by this investment have considerable co-benefits, for example by supporting the delivery of the Council's cost of living strategy.
 Actions that help to reduce both energy costs and emissions, for example installing insulation, combine significant financial, social, health and environmental benefits.
 Sustaining investment will also help to mitigate the risks associated with climate change in the UK, as set out by the Committee Independent Assessment of UK Climate Risk for the UK's third Climate Change Risk Assessment (CCRA3), published in June 2021.
 These include more frequent flooding and extreme weather events, causing damage and disruption to local infrastructure and services, the impact of increasing high temperatures on people's health and well-being, and an increase in the range and consequences of pests, pathogens and invasive species.

-39.0 Background Papers
+34.0 Background Papers

-- LGFutures "Autumn Statement Briefing Note" dated 17 November 2022 - The MJ, Autumn Statement by Jessica Studdert, 18 November 2022 - Local Government Association 2022 Autumn Statement Briefing - Local Government Association Daily News Briefing 19 November 2022 - Ministerial statement issued by the Secretary of State for Levelling Up, Communities and Local Government published on 12 December and accompanying policy statement - Local Government Association "On the Day Briefing Provisional Local Government Finance Settlement 2023/2024" - LGFutures: Briefing paper on Policy Statement: 2023/24 local government finance settlement - LGFutures: Provisional Local Government Finance Settlement 2023/24: policy commentary - LGFutures: Briefing paper on Provisional Local Government Finance Settlement 2023/24 - APSE Briefing Autumn Statement 2022 Analysis on the impact on local government frontline services - BBC News Website - Provisional Revenue Support Grant Settlement Announcement 2023/24 DLUHC Website published 19 December 2022 - Service & Financial Planning Report to Council 3 March 2022 - Municipal Journal, 20 October 2022, article by David Phillips "Fairness Failure". - MTFS Report to Cabinet 5 January 2023 - Setting the Council Tax Base Report to Council 19 January 2023 - Financial Monitoring Reports to Cabinet 5 January 2023 and 16 February 2023
+- LGFutures "Autumn Statement Briefing Note" dated 17 November 2022 - The MJ, Autumn Statement by Jessica Studdert, 18 November 2022 - Local Government Association 2022 Autumn Statement Briefing - Local Government Association Daily News Briefing 19 November 2022 - Ministerial statement issued by the Secretary of State for Levelling Up, Communities and Local Government published on 12 December and accompanying policy statement - Local Government Association "On the Day Briefing Provisional Local Government Finance Settlement 2023/2024" - LGFutures : Briefing paper on Policy Statement: 2023/24 local government finance settlement - LGFutures : Provisional Local Government Finance Settlement 2023/24: policy commentary - LGFutures : Briefing paper on Provisional Local Government Finance Settlement 2023/24 - APSE Briefing Autumn Statement 2022 Analysis on the impact on local government frontline services - BBC News Website - Provisional Revenue Support Grant Settlement Announcement 2023/24 DLUHC Website published 19 December 2022 - Service & Financial Planning Report to Council 3 March 2022 - Municipal Journal, 20 October 2022, article by David Phillips "Fairness Failure".

-40.0 Appendices
+35.0 Appendices